CIIE Staff

 nalkhafi@kent.edu

-Noura Al-Khafif is the graduate assistant for the Gerald H. Read Center for International and Intercultural Education and a graduate student in the Clinical Mental Health Counseling program at Kent State University.
+Noura Al-Khafif is a graduate assistant for the Gerald H. Read Center for International and Intercultural Education and a graduate student in the Clinical Mental Health Counseling program at Kent State University.
 As a Muslim Arab American, Noura utilizes her cultural background to promote diversity and inclusion.
 Noura aspires to become a mental health counselor serving marginalized populations, especially Arab American communities.
 She aims to break the stigma around mental health and promote mental wellness for diverse backgrounds through culturally informed care.